Let's Go Native: Release

-Paramount initially delayed release of Let's Go Native, concerned that the narrative was too bizarre for audiences and “had not expected it to be quite so free-spirited.”
+Paramount initially delayed release of Let's Go Native, concerned that the theme was too bizarre for audiences and “had not expected it to be quite so free-spirited.”

 Let’s Go Native opened simultaneously with the Marx Brothers’ Animal Crackers (1930) and was “favorably compared by period critics with this pioneering zany team classic” directed by Victor Heerman.

 The film was released on 16 August 1930 but a preview screening had taken place in April or May the same year.

 Retrospective appraisal

 Film historian Wes D. Gehring identifies Let’s Go Native as a precursor to McCarey's subsequent screwball comedy classic The Awful Truth (1937).
 Let's Go Native not only catapulted the careers of Jack Oakie, Jeanette MacDonald and Kay Fransis, but “helped established McCarey as a viable feature film director.”
 The Marx Brothers-like elements of the film earned McCarey the honor of directing Duck Soup (1933).

 Film historian Richard Barrios in his A Song in the Dark: The Birth of the Musical Film writes: “Let’s Go Native was sheer [joyful] malarkey, played with bounce and directed by McCarey with some of the affinity toward musical anarchy he later brought to Duck Soup.”